dtk/dtk-docs-v1/_getting-started/5-min-quickstart.md

     service - Subcommands for creating and interacting with DTK service instances
 {% endhighlight %}

+You now have the Server and Client up and running and are ready to start using your new Dtk setup

-## Target setup
+## Initial Target setup
-Now that you have Dtk up and running, first thing you need to do is to create target.
-You can think of a target as initial VPC (Virtual Private Cloud) infrastructure that needs to be set on AWS so user would be able to use Dtk to provision new instances on AWS.
-In order to create target, you need to have VPC already created on AWS.
-For more information on how to create VPC, check: <a href="http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/getting-started-create-vpc.html" target="_blank">getting-started-create-vpc</a>
+Now that you have Dtk up and running, first thing you need to do is to create an initial Target to deploy your Services into.
+For this Quickstart have your VPC and IAM credentials handy from the Prerequisities section at the top of the page.

-To be able to configure and deploy anything via Dtk, we need to install modules.
-Modules are installed on Dtk server and cloned on local filesystem where Dtk client resides.
-Now is a good time to create special directory where installed modules will be cloned
+The Dtk Client will use local storage to manage working copies of Dtk Modules for you as you do your work.
+Most of the time you will want to organize your Modules in some directory structure that makes most sense to you.
+For this Quickstart we will use a `modules` directory and put Target related Modules under the `modules/target` sub-directory.

 {% highlight bash linenos %}
 ~$ mkdir modules
+~$ cd modules
+~/modules$ mkdir target
+~/modules$ cd target
 {% endhighlight %}

-Next thing to do is to install target related module:
+Lets install the Quickstart Module to create your first Target:

 {% highlight bash linenos %}
-~$ mkdir modules/target
-~$ cd modules/target
 ~/modules/target$ dtk module install -v 1.0.0 aws/network
 [INFO] Auto-importing dependencies
 Importing module 'aws:ec2' ...
 [INFO] Done.